xitu/gold-miner/article/2020/mvc-vs-mvp-vs-mvvm.md

 # MVC vs MVP vs MVVM

-#### Thought Programmer

-#### What’s different between them?

 ![Photo by [Edwin Andrade](https://unsplash.com/@theunsteady5?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral)](https://cdn-images-1.medium.com/max/10098/0*zrwD7OZp_Lz0Trzm)

 Nowadays we have many options when it comes to architecture design patterns.
-After developing many apps using Model-View- ViewModel (MVVM), Model-View-Presenter (MVP), and Model-View-Controller (MVC), I finally feel qualified to talk about the differences between them.
+After developing many apps using Model-View-ViewModel (MVVM), Model-View-Presenter (MVP), and Model-View-Controller (MVC), I finally feel qualified to talk about the differences between them.
 For easier to understand, we can use a simple example like developing a screen to search books in the **BookSearch** App.

 Let’s begin now…!